BP/AP 3430 Prohibition of Discrimination and Harassment

 If you are a student and need accommodations to successfully engage in reporting an issue, please contact the Access and Disabilities Resources office listed at the beginning of this document.

-RCC has resources that can help make laws, policies, and procedures that address sex discrimination and sexual harassment under Title IX more transparent at RCC, for more information please visit https://web.roguecc.edu/harassment-discrimination-and-title-ix.
+RCC has resources that can help make laws, policies, and procedures that address discrimination and harassment under Title IX more transparent at RCC.
+For more information please visit www.roguecc.edu/titleIX.

 6. STUDENT PARTICIPATION IN COLLEGE GOVERNANCE